Treatments Available for Herniated Disc by Our Chiropractor

 Steroid injections come in a variety of fashions.
 The most common for herniated discs is a facet injection where the medication is deposited directly into the area of inflammation and muscular spasm.
 This delivery system is the most invasive as you often times need to be sedated for it however, it is the most effective.
 This method also spares the organs that are damaged by the oral pathway of pills.

 Rhizotomy surgeries are performed where the primary goal is to destroy the nerve that is causing pain or problems.
 This technique is most often used for spastic issues like in spastic diplegia or in spastic cerebral palsy, however, is also used for pain.

 Vertebral fusion surgery is where 2 or more discs are completely removed and the bones are either bolted together or they are glued together.
 If the bones are “glued together” bone chips and bone cement is used to grow the 2 bones together.

 Discectomy is where the disc itself is cut off and removed to allow more room for the nerve or spinal cord.

-Non-Surgical Spinal decompression is a process of using intermentant traction to fluff the disc back up and brake down muscle spasms.
+Non-Surgical Spinal decompression is a process of using intermittent traction to fluff the disc back up and break down muscle spasms.
 Spinal decompression can also help restore normal joint complex function by slowly moving the joints through a range of motion.

 These treatments can often times be combined to achieve faster results or even better results.

-The best long term solution to this issue is to correct the actual problem that lead to the herniation of the disc.
+The best long-term solution to this issue is to correct the actual problem that leads to the herniation of the disc.
 A disc will only herniate for one reason.
 If a force is put into the spine that the muscles and joints cannot handle then the spine will fail.
-For this reason chiropractic care to ensure that the joints are moving properly and exercise is the only way to prevent future disc herniation.
+For this reason, chiropractic care to ensure that the joints are moving properly and exercise is the only way to prevent future disc herniation.